dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/authentication.rst

 Authentication is the process of making sure that if someone is accessing something that then this someone is actually also the someone he pretends to be.
-The process of making sure that someone is authorized, i.e. has the permission to access something, is handled is described in the section on authorization in the Knora base ontology document.
+The process of making sure that someone is authorized, i.e. has the permission to access something, is handled as described in the section on authorization in the Knora base ontology document.
 TODO: add a link to this.

 Implementation
 ==============

-The authentication in Rapier is based on Basic Auth `HTTP basic authentication`_, URL parameters, and cookies.
+The authentication in Knora is based on Basic Auth `HTTP basic authentication`_, URL parameters, and cookies.
 This means that on every request (to any of the routes), an authentication header, URL parameters or cookie need to be sent.